dnsimple/dnsimple-support/content/articles/dnssec.md

 ---

-DNSSEC provides a way to cryptographically build a chain of trust from the [root name servers](https://en.wikipedia.org/wiki/Root_name_server) to [authoritative name servers](https://en.wikipedia.org/wiki/Name_server#Authoritative_name_server).
+DNSSEC (Domain Name System Security Extensions) provides a way to cryptographically build a chain of trust from the [root name servers](https://en.wikipedia.org/wiki/Root_name_server) to [authoritative name servers](https://en.wikipedia.org/wiki/Name_server#Authoritative_name_server).
 Authenticating resolvers may verify this chain of trust to ensure the DNS results weren't tampered with while in transit.
+Check out our [comics](https://howdnssec.works/why-do-we-need-dnssec/) for a fun explanation of why we need DNSSEC.

 ## DNSSEC scenarios